 You see a pattern in uneven or cyclical sales.

 Many industries are seasonal, so if you see your sales doing better or worse at certain times of the year, it doesn't make sense to commit to staff increases.
 A third party will be able to scale back operations as sales slow or promotions come to an end.
 If your business sees ebbs and flows, finding a partner can be a massive help for managing your space and your people.

 It makes sense that as you grow, you physically might not be able to handle increased inventory without buying space.
 When you are struggling to find space to store products or packaging materials, let a third party take it for you.
 Companies like Industrial Packaging can manage your project from start to delivery to your end-user.

 Once you have your partner company, the entire project can be relatively easy!
 Your biggest concern at this point is making sure they have enough inventory to keep up with all of your orders.
 Most of the time, the orders can go directly to the third party, leaving you free to focus on growing your company.

-Sometimes you need to send multiple products or materials to the same location.
+Sometimes you need to send multiple products or materials to the exact location.
 This is a situation where the whole can be lesser than the sum of the parts.
 For example, if you consolidate all the small goods into one shipment, the shipping charges could be substantially lowered.
 Consolidation services should be included!

-Part of the outstanding Industrial Packaging team.
-I'm lucky to hang out with some of the most knowledgeable folks in the packaging industry.
-I feel even luckier to be able to share our knowledge with you.
-I love learning about and helping readers grow their brand through unique, flexible package design from the birth of the product idea, through the supply chain and to the launch and placement on the shelf or at the consumer's door.
+I am grateful for my 9 years as part of the outstanding Industrial Packaging team.
+I was able to hang out with some of the most knowledgeable folks in the packaging industry.
+I feel even luckier that I was able to share that knowledge with you.
+I love learning, hiking, and growing people and teams both personally and professionally, and helping companies grow better.